acli/pidgin-hant/STYLESHEET.md

 Terms
 =====
 New working style sheet for 2020.
-For Taiwan, NAER terms are preferred unless obviously not used in the wild.
+Primary goal here is internal consistency while minimizing changes to existing style.
-For Hong Kong, CSB terms are preferred unless obviously not used in the wild.
+Where inconsistencies are found, for Taiwanese Chinese, NAER terms are preferred unless obviously not used in the wild;
-Aiming for internal consistency while minimizing changes to existing style.
+while for Hong KongTaiwanese Chinese CSB terms are preferred unless obviously not used in the wild.

 ([Original style sheet from 2011](doc/style_sheet_from_2011.txt) available for reference.)